 Perhaps the most difficult change you will have to make in a diet for diabetes type 2 is avoiding white and wheat flour products such as bread and cereals.
-Brown bread may look like a healthy choice, but not all brown breads are whole grain.
+Brown bread may look like a healthy choice, but not all brown bread are whole grain.
 Most “whole wheat” (brown) bread produced in the United States is highly processed and made with enough brown flour to make it look brown.

 The glycemic index is simply a numerical way of describing how the carbohydrates in individual foods affect blood glucose levels.
-Foods with a high glycemic index value contain carbohydrates that cause a dramatic rise in blood glucose levels, while foods with a low glycemic index values contain carbohydrates that do not rise blood glucose levels that much.
+Foods with a high glycemic index value contain carbohydrates that cause a dramatic rise in blood glucose levels, while foods with a low glycemic index value contain carbohydrates that do not raise blood glucose levels that much.
 To obtain the glycemic index values, foods were compared to the effect that ingesting pure glucose has in healthy individuals.

 The glycemic load: because both the amount and type of carbohydrate are needed to predict blood-glucose responses to a meal, researchers at Harvard University established a formula that they named the glycemic load.
 It is obtained by multiplying the GI value of a food by the amount of carbohydrate per serving and dividing by 100.

 Calculating the glycemic load = GI value x carbohydrate per serving ÷ 100